blossom2016/employersApp/README.md

 ### Frontend

-The frontend is a React application located in the `frontend` directory.
+The frontend is a React application located in the `nodeapp/frontend` directory.

 To run the frontend locally:

-cd frontend
+cd nodeapp/frontend
 npm install
 npm start